 Tretinoin is also the most potent while retinal seems to be about equal in terms of potency.
 Retinol is much less potent (you'd need about 10 times the amount of retinol to match the potency of retinal or tretinoin).

-With retinal, you’ll get the high potency without the high irritation.
+With retinal, you'll get the high potency without the high irritation.
 Plus, as an added bonus, retinal is an effective antibacterial that combats acne.
-So, we think retinal is the best retinoid for skincare use.
+That's why we think retinal is the best retinoid for skincare use.

 The only caveat is in the first few weeks or months of use when the skin is turning over and changing morphology in response to the retinoid.
 The more effective the retinoid is, the more difficult this initial period of peeling, dryness, and sun sensitivity may be to tolerate.
 In this initial stage, retinol, because it is less potent, may be advisable.